Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 On this page, you will learn more about **Nuitka** fundamentals, such as license type, use cases, requirements, and credits.
 This page is the recommended first read when you start using **Nuitka**.
-On this page, you will learn more about **Nuitka** fundamentals, such as license type, use cases, requirements, and credits.
+On this page, you will learn more about **Nuitka** fundamentals, such as requirements, installation guidelines, and tips.

 .. contents:: Table of Contents
    :depth: 1